drey-rotation/RegExpValidator/README.md

-Regular expression validator app
+## Regular expression validator app

-# Intro

-The “Regular Expression Validator” is a REST API that accepts a numeric code and regular expression as input.
-If the input is validated by the expression, return true.
+The “Regular Expression Validator” is a REST API that accepts a numeric code (i.e. arbitrary number of number digits like "123345") as input and returns true if the input is a valid numeric code.
 Return false otherwise.

-  - step 1: validate a non-numeric code using a regular expression.
-  - step 2: validate a numeric code using a regular expression.

-    *- given an input and a regular expression:
-    *- return true if input is validated, false otherwise

-Validates whether the value of an associated input control matches the pattern specified by a regular expression.

-You are given a numeric code of various lengths.
-The goal of the function is to check if the code begins with a 1, 2, or 3.
-If the number begins with either one of those numbers, return true.
-Return false otherwise.

-My input number is an int.
-But the input number must be in a range from -2055 to 2055 and I want to check this by using regular expression.

 # To install and use
-The App is available at this URL: https://jksfjklfsjklfsjksfjklsfdajklsdf.
+    The App consists of an API Gateway API with one root path.
+It's available at this URL: https://tfar60xxu1.execute-api.us-west-2.amazonaws.com/prod/

-Just enter the info in the form, click “go” and you will get the result.

-	UI OF THE APP
+    Call using Curl:

+	curl -H https://tfar60xxu1.execute-api.us-west-2.amazonaws.com/prod/ -d "{\"numericCode\":\"123\"}"

 # Resources created
 The app was developed using AWS SAM (Cloudformation), and NodeJS.
 The resources created by this stack include: